Basic meters can read AC and DC voltages with a few other features but an HVAC meter needs to do much more.

 The Fieldpiece HS36 has been available for a while now and is still one of my favorite models.

-Even though its been available for many years it is still one of the more widely used meter in HVAC.
+Even though it has been available for many years, it is still one of the more widely used meters in HVAC.

 It is not only good for a new tech but even a seasoned professional.

 Having an Amp clamp can be invaluable such as checking if a condensing fan motor is over amping.

 The Amprobe ACD-14-PRO is another good meter that also has an Amp Clamp.